 - Why Is My German Shepherd So Itchy?

-Facts About German Shepherd Water and Food
+German Shepherd Water and Feeding Guidelines

 All dogs need ample clean water to drink.
 Refill and clean your dog’s water bowl daily, or invest in a water auto filling, or filtering device.
 Knowing how much water to give your GSD is one of the basic but very important facts about German Shepherd to know.